-- Over 90% of children age 7-11 arrested in New York City were Black or Hispanic in 2019, according to the New York State Department of Criminal Justice Services (DCJS); - Over 80% of petitions filed in Family Court against children age 7-11 in New York City were against Black or Hispanic children in 2019, according to DCJS; - Over 85% of children admitted to secure or non-secure detention were Black of Hispanic in fiscal year 2020, according to NYC Detention Demographic Data; - And, over 95% of all NYC youth admitted to non-secure placement and 87.5% admitted to limited secure placement are Black or Hispanic, pursuant to the disposition of their Family Court case according to NYC Detention Demographic Data.
+• Over 90% of children age 7-11 arrested in New York City were Black or Hispanic in 2019, according to the New York State Department of Criminal Justice Services (DCJS);

+- Over 80% of petitions filed in Family Court against children age 7-11 in New York City were against Black or Hispanic children in 2019, according to DCJS; - Over 85% of children admitted to secure or non-secure detention were Black or Hispanic in fiscal year 2020, according to NYC Detention Demographic Data. - And, over 95% of all NYC youth admitted to non-secure placement and 87.5% admitted to limited secure placement are Black or Hispanic, pursuant to the disposition of their Family Court case according to NYC Detention Demographic Data.

-"Since 2017, New York State has done little to advance critical juvenile justice issues, including enacting needed legislation that would end the arrest and prosecution of children who are under the age of 12," said Dawne Mitchell, Attorney-in-Charge of the Juvenile Rights Practice at The Legal Aid Society.
-"To avoid the tragedies we have seen in Rochester and elsewhere, we implore Governor Cuomo, Senate Majority Leader Stewart-Cousins and Assembly Speaker Heastie to enact this critical legislation at once.
-This is an essential step as New York continues to reform longstanding and ingrained biases in the state's criminal and juvenile legal systems."
+"New York State is just a pen stroke away from abolishing its longstanding and appalling practice of arresting and prosecuting children who are under the age of 12," said Dawne Mitchell, Attorney-in-Charge of the Juvenile Rights Practice at The Legal Aid Society.
+"In the vast majority of cases, this bill will bring New York's practices into accord with the science of child development and basic humanity.
+This is an essential step as New York continues to reform longstanding and ingrained biases in the state's criminal and juvenile legal systems, and we call on Governor Cuomo to sign it into law at once."